fredericGette/Wp81Wiimote2/README.md

 Wiimote specifications are available at [Wiimote - WiiBrew](https://wiibrew.org/wiki/Wiimote)

 `(a2) 12 04 33` requests continuous reporting.
 The frequency is ~100 reports/s with a genuine Wiimote, but can be ~250 reports/s with a 3rd party Wiimote.
+The maximum read rate of the current version of this program seems to be around 650 reports/s.